CSESS/constitution/README.md

 The provisional and official result of the Election shall be announced by the Election Board within 24 and 72 hours after the closure of the voting respectively.
 ### 7.7.
 Re-election
 If the Election fails to generate a new Executive Committee, a re-election shall be conducted.
 If the re-election also fails to generate a new Executive Committee, a second re-election shall be conducted.
 If the second re-election also fails to generate a new Executive Committee, an Extraordinary General Meeting shall resolve the matter.
-Re-election, if any, shall be held before the post of the following Annual General Meeting.
+Re-election, if any, shall be held before the position of the following Annual General Meeting.
 The Re-election shall follow the rules and regulations of the Election.
 ### 7.8.
 Consultation
 The Consultation shall be convened by the President of the Society and shall be held within 1 week once after the Nominated Cabinet is being elected.